What is Software Deployment? Definition, Scope, and Best Practices

 1. Planning

 Define the scope of the deployment process, identify the stakeholders involved, and establish a timeline.
-It is essential to ensure that all the necessary resources, such as hardware and software, are available.
-You can build a workflow on InvGate Service Desk to ensure all the steps are being followed, and it can automate actions on InvGate Insight to save time and standardize processes.
+It is essential to ensure that all the necessary resources for basic deployment, such as hardware and software, are available.
+You can build a workflow on InvGate Service Management to ensure all the steps are being followed, and it can automate actions on InvGate Asset Management to save time and standardize processes.

 2. Packaging